 While there is a host of sins, three unrelated occurrences motivated my divorce.

 The first occurred about five and one-half years ago in 2015 when I saw the video at the annual dinner where my 50th anniversary class was recognized.
 I was uncertain of what I thought I saw; a CD of the dinner allowed me to verify what I in fact saw.
 The video hatched the face of Rav Pam ztl’s rebbitzen AH, who was then in her eighties.
 I remember paying a shivah call to Rochelle (Dershowitz) Zinkin; her late mother was a childhood friend of the rebbitzen.
 I saw Mrs. Dershowitz and her friend as young teenagers playing together in camp, dressed as one might expect to see normal young girls.
-Interestingly, most of my former classmates, with only three exceptions, had adopted the “uniform.”

 Other events at my 50th HS anniversary dinner were disturbing – 1) the choice of dais members, ve’hamaivin yavin, 2) an author of a sefer on a topic that would have by necessity require reading a prior sefer by RAL, of whose existence he was not even aware, 3) reinterpreting “Vodaath” by two separate speakers as referring to daat Torah.
 That effort to rewrite history pales in significance relative to my next two sins/occurrences.
-There were other issues not even worth mentioning
+There were other issues not even worth mentioning.

 The third avlah occurred at TV’s 100th centennial, two+ years ago, something I would not attend.
 My brother-in-law (Rabbi Julius Berman) and sister went because of the presence of Rebbitzen Tovah Lichtenstein, who was there given the introduction of her son, Rav Yitzchak Lichtenstein, as the Rosh HaYeshivah.
 The yeshivah distributed a brochure honoring its 100 most influential graduates.
 I suspect that Rav Dr. Norman Lamm ztl and yibadail le’chaim, my BIL would deserve the honor of being listed even without any mention of Yeshivah University or R.I.E.T.S.; Rav Lamm’s drashot on the parsha or my BIL’s roles at the OU and the Claims Conference alone tower over the accomplishments of anyone mentioned.